oktadeveloper/okta-blog-hugo/content/blog/build-spring-microservices-with-docker.md

 <img src="/img/blog/build-spring-microservices-with-docker/okta-new-web-application-step2.png" alt="New web application, Step 2" width="800" class="center-image">

 The page will return you an application ID and an secret key.
-Keep then safe and create a file called `school-ui.properties` on the root configuration folder with the following content.
+Keep then safe and create a file called `school-ui.properties` on the root configuration folder (a folder in our file system that will be pointed out in _application.properties_ file) with the following content.
 Do not forget to fill the variables values:

 ```properties
 okta.oauth2.issuer=https://${DOMAIN}/oauth2/default